City of Glenorchy

 Glenorchy City Council (or City of Glenorchy) is a local government body in Tasmania, and one of the five municipalities that constitutes the Greater Hobart Area.
-The Glenorchy local government area has a population of 50,411, covering the suburbs north of central Hobart on the western shore of the Derwent River, including its namesake suburb, Glenorchy.
+The Glenorchy local government area has a population of 50,411, covering the suburbs north of central Hobart on the western shore of the River Derwent, including its namesake suburb, Glenorchy.

 Mayors

 Past mayors of the City of Glenorchy include: